davideborghi/ItalianDotNetDateTimeUtils/README.md

 ### Installation and prerequisites

-The library uses .NET Standard 2.1.
+The library uses .NET Standard 2.0 to support both .NET Framework and .NET (Core).

 You should install the latest version [via NuGet](https://www.nuget.org/packages/DavideBorghi.ItalianDotNetDateTimeUtils):